kbatsuren/CogNet/README.md

 Please have a look at the following website.

 ## License
-The resource is under CC-BY-SA-NC-4.0.
+This tool is available under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
+Read more about this license from https://creativecommons.org/licenses/by-nc-sa/4.0/.